 Following productive stays with the Browns and Falcons, one of the most versatile players in NFL history landed with the Chargers in his ninth season.
 An otherwise forgettable Bolts team at least had Metcalf, who reminded the football world of his talents.
 Once an explosive chess piece at running back, Metcalf was a full-blown wideout/return man by 1997.
 He returned three punts for touchdowns to earn his second All-Pro honor for this skill and aided the Chargers with 40 receptions for 576 yards as a receiver.
 Aided by this diverse display for a 4-12 team, Metcalf played until 2002.

 The briefly relevant World Football League interfered with NFL rosters in the mid-1970s, and it hijacked the Colts' in 1974.
 Already an All-Pro linebacker with Baltimore, the future Hall of Famer declared he would defect to the WFL in 1975 after an option year on his contract.
 So the Colts traded him to the Packers for a meager return.
-In Green Bay, Hendricks intercepted five passes and recorded a safety.
-But the 6-foot-7 wingspan warlord gave the Packers plenty of his signature NFL sequence.
+In an All-Pro season, Hendricks intercepted five passes and recorded a safety.
+But the 6-foot-7 wingspan warlord gave Green Bay plenty of his signature NFL skill as well.
 Hendricks blocked seven kicks as a Packer.
 With the WFL already imploding, the Raiders sent two first-rounders for Hendricks in 1975.

 The mid-2010s doubled as an AFC arms race.
 The Broncos held the upper hand in 2013, cruising past the Patriots in that year's conference title game.
 They then signed Aqib Talib away from the Pats and added a host of other key contributors.
 Bill Belichick responded by signing Revis, whom the Buccaneers released after one season.
-Revis helped tilt the power balance back to the Pats, delivering his fourth All-Pro season and helping the team back to the Super Bowl.
-It is difficult to envision the Pats winning that title without Revis Island, but after the Pats declined his 2015 option, his prime ended quickly.
+Revis helped tilt the power balance back to New England, delivering his fourth All-Pro season and helping the team back to the Super Bowl.
+It is difficult to envision the Pats winning that title without Revis Island, but after they declined his 2015 option, his prime ended quickly.

-But no cornerback impacted an NFL power balance like "Primetime."
+But no corner impacted an NFL power balance like "Primetime."
 The Cowboys won the 1990s' defining rivalry's first and second rounds, beating the 49ers in consecutive NFC title games.
 But in September 1994, San Francisco added Sanders on a one-year, $2M deal.
-The 49ers signed a host of free agents that offseason; Sanders made the biggest impact.
-He intercepted six passes, returned three for TDs and amassed a staggering 303 return yards.
+The 49ers signed a host of free agents that year; Sanders made the biggest impact.
+He intercepted six passes, returned three for TDs, amassed 303 return yards and won Defensive Player of the Year acclaim.
 At 27, Deion was at his lockdown best and catalyzed the 49ers' Cowboys-conquering Super Bowl run.
 Jerry Jones outbid the 49ers (five years, $30M) for Sanders the following September, and Dallas won Super Bowl XXX.